Subscribe for our latest news, straight to your inbox:

 The brand new Voyages dashboard combines voyages, port calls and ship-to-ship information in a comprehensive view, allowing users to aggregate data on a port or country basis.
-This latest release provides users with access to global voyages data, including current and predicted voyages for all dry bulkers or tankers.
+This latest release provides users with access to global voyages data, including current and predicted voyages for all dry bulks or tankers.

 An interesting characteristic of the way we approach voyages is that we consider that a vessel is always on a voyage with the discharge of the last voyage being the start of the next one.
 And thus a continuous circle of voyages begins, where we monitor all ballast and laden legs.
 This level of detail comes into play in the Voyages Dashboard, allowing users to perform sensitivity analyses on the ways different commercial operators trade across different regions including every voyage, starting from the last discharge and covering all ballast legs.